HypothesisWorks/HypothesisWorks.github.io/_posts/2017-03-09-hypothesis-for-researchers.md

 My current immediate research focus on Hypothesis is to replace the core Conjecture primitive with a more structured one that bears a stronger resemblance to its origins in EXPLODE.
-This is designed to address a number of practical problems that Hypothesis users currently experience, but it also opens up a number of other novel abstractions that can be built on top of the core engine.
+This is designed to address a number of practical problems that Hypothesis users currently experience (mostly performance related), but it also opens up a number of other novel abstractions that can be built on top of the core engine.

 The idea is to pare down the interface so that when calling in to Conjecture you simply draw a single byte, specifying a range of possible valid bytes.
 This gives Conjecture much more fine-grained information to work with, which opens up